Stable Topological Summaries for Analyzing the Organization of Cells in a Packed Tissue: Materials and Methods

-\paragraph{Persistent entropy} Barcodes are very intuitive but their statistical analysis is rather complex \cite{statistics}.
-Landscapes are an equivalent representation which are more comfortable for it, but statistics on them lack of specifics tests so far and rely on the law of large numbers \cite{landscape}.
-Therefore, in order to perform a useful statistical analysis of persistent homology for small samples, we need a real number that encapsulates the information contained in the barcode. \emph{Persistent entropy} \cite{PE1, PE2} is an stable topological statistic \cite{stability} and can be seen as an adaptation of Shannon entropy (Shannon index in ecology) to the persistent homology context.
-Given a barcode without infinite bars $B = \{[a_i,b_i]\}_{i=1 \ldots n}$ consider the length of the bars $\ell_i = b_i - a_i$ and their sum $L(B) = \ell_1 + \ldots + \ell_n$.
+\emph{Persistent entropy} \cite{PE1,PE2} is a topological summary that can be seen as an adaptation of Shannon entropy (Shannon index in ecology) to the persistent homology context.
+Given a barcode with finite bars $B = \{[b_i,d_i)\}_{i=1 \ldots n}$ consider the length of the bars $\ell_i = d_i - b_i$ and their sum $L(B) = \ell_1 + \ldots + \ell_n$.
 Then, its \emph{persistent entropy} is:

-Note that when calculating persistent entropy the lengths of the bars are normalized with respect to their total sum.